Oklahoma State (19-10, 7-9 Big 12) overcame a 10-point deficit in the second half.

 led the squad with 33 blocked shots, the most ever by a Cowboy guard and the fifth-most ever by a freshman at OSU.

-his 28 steals rank as the sixth-most ever by a Cowboy freshman.
+his 28 steals rank as the seventh-most ever by a Cowboy freshman.

 recorded five blocked shots against Baylor on March 1, tied for the fourth-most by an OSU freshman in school history and the most by a Cowboy frosh in 22 years.

-scored a career-high 16 points against the Bears on Jan.
+scored a season-high 16 points against the Bears on Jan.
 22 in Waco.

-grabbed a career-best eight rebounds at Texas Tech on Jan.
+grabbed a season-best eight rebounds at Texas Tech on Jan.
 29.

 tied for fifth in the Big 12 Conference for blocked shots in conference games only, averaging 1.5 per league contest.